Derbyshire Royal Infirmary: Nightingale Quarter

-Redevelopment on the former site of the Derby Royal Infirmary started in 2020 after initially being halted due to the coronavirus pandemic.
-Renamed the 'Nightingale Quarter' - after Florence Nightingale - by developer Wavensmere Homes, the new site covers 18.5 acres and includes 800 new residential properties.
-With the final houses on the site now launched, construction work has also started on the apartment buildings and restoration of the "pepper-pot towers".
+Redevelopment on the former site of the Derbyshire Royal Infirmary started in 2020 after initially being halted due to the coronavirus pandemic.
+Renamed the 'Nightingale Quarter' - after Florence Nightingale - by developer Wavensmere Homes, the new site covers 18.5 acres and includes over 900 new residential properties.

 In 2022, Wavensmere Homes appointed Joseph Mews Property Group to bring the first release of these apartments - The Pavilion - to market.
-The "pepper-pot towers" will be turned into on-site amenities for residents including a gym and restaurant, while the existing exteriors will be restored.
+The "pepper-pot towers" were turned into on-site amenities for residents including a gym and restaurant, while the existing exteriors were restored.